The Newest Data-Storage Device is DNA?

 More recently, researchers in Britain encoded the “I Have a Dream” speech and some Shakespeare Sonnets in synthetic DNA strands.
 Since DNA can be recovered from 20,000-year-old wooly mammoth bones, this has far greater potential for long-term retrievable storage than, say, optical disks (notorious back in the 90s for delaminating after 5 years).

 Reading the DNA is more complicated and expensive, and the “recording” process is very slow.
 It should be noted that no one is suggesting storing data in a living creature at this point.

 Where would this be put to work first?
 Google and other search engines, for one.
 Any storage manufacturer would be interested—EMC DNA, anyone?
-Suggested use cases: globally and nationally important information of “historical value” and the medium-term future archiving of information of high personal value that you want to preserve for a couple of generations, such as wedding video for grandchildren to see.
-The process to lay the data down and then to decode it makes the first use case of data archiving the most likely.
+Suggested use cases: globally and nationally important information of “historical value” and the medium-term future archiving of information of high personal value that you want to preserve for a couple of generations, such as wedding videos for grandchildren to see.
+The process of laying the data down and then decoding it makes the first use case of data archiving the most likely.
 The entire Library of Congress could be stored in something the size of a couple of sugar cubes, for instance.

-What was once unthinkable (or at least only in the realm of science fiction) has become reality in many cases: drones, hand held computers with more processing power than that which sent man to the moon, and terabyte storage in home computers.
+What was once unthinkable (or at least only in the realm of science fiction) has become reality in many cases: drones, handheld computers with more processing power than that which sent a man to the moon, and terabyte storage in home computers.
 The future of data storage is very bright and impossible to predict.
 Stay tuned.

 Here is a graphic from Nature Journal (the Shakespeare Sonnets), “Towards practical, high-capacity, low-maintenance information storage in synthesized DNA” http://www.nature.com/nature/journal/vaop/ncurrent/full/nature11875.html#/ref10